jwplayer/ott-web-app/docs/configuration.md

 You can append `?c=showcase-id` to the URL and use a different configuration.
 However, this may not be desirable for production builds since there will only be a single configuration.

-To disable the dynamic configuration mechanism, remove the following part in the `public/index.html` file.
+To disable the dynamic configuration mechanism, remove the following part from the `public/index.html` file.

 ```html
 <script>